-Do not travel areas: We advise you not to travel to the departments of Antioquia (except Medellín), Arauca, Caquetá, Cauca, Chocó, Cordoba, Guaviare, Huila, La Guajira, Meta, Nariño, Norte de Santander, Putumayo, Santander, Tolima, Valle de Cauca (except Cali) and Vichada, due to the threat of terrorism from guerrilla organisations and presence of drug related criminal activity.
+Do not travel areas: We advise you not to travel to the departments of Antioquia (except Medellín), Arauca, Caquetá, Cauca, Chocó, Guaviare, Huila, Meta, Nariño, Norte de Santander, Putumayo, Santander, Valle de Cauca (except Cali), and Vichada due to the threat of terrorism from guerrilla organisations and presence of drug related criminal activity.
 These groups continue to perpetrate attacks, extortion, kidnappings, car bombings, and damage to infrastructure in these areas.
 There is a risk to your personal safety in these areas.